-I’m really into asteroids.
-I’m part of a team of scientists that uses the NEOWISE spacecraft to discover and study asteroids.
-NEOWISE is an infrared telescope that orbits the Earth, taking a photograph of outer space every 11 seconds.
+- NASA’s NEOWISE spacecraft.
+NEOWISE is an infrared telescope that orbits the Earth, taking a photograph of the sky every eleven seconds.
 NEOWISE has seen over 158,000 asteroids, and has discovered over 30,000.

-C. R. Nugent et al., “Observed asteroid surface area in the thermal infrared,” The Astronomical Journal.
-Accepted.
+C. R. Nugent et al., “Observed asteroid surface area in the thermal infrared,” The Astronomical Journal. vol. 153, Jan 2017.

 C. R. Nugent et al., “NEOWISE Reactivation Mission Year Two: Asteroid Diameters and Albedos,” The Astrophysical Journal, vol. 152, p.
 63, Sept.
 2016